wenx-guo/whole_brain_encoder/README.md

 # Run inference on your images

-Download the model weights and brain parcels from https://huggingface.co/ehwang/brain_encoder_weights/tree/main, or follow the training instructions below in [Model training](#model-training).
+Download the model weights and brain parcels from https://huggingface.co/ehwang/brain_encoder_weights/tree/main, or follow the training instructions below in [Reproducing the checkpoints](#reproducing-the-checkpoints).

 Follow the example in `tutorials/test_wrapper.ipynb`